JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load stack-python/3.10.13
    module available

-.. _Preconfigured_Sites_Gaea_C5:
+.. _Preconfigured_Sites_Gaea:

 ------------------------------
-NOAA RDHPCS Gaea C5
+NOAA RDHPCS Gaea
 ------------------------------

 The following is required for building new spack environments and for using spack to build and run software.
-Make sure to log into a C5 head node, and don't use ``module purge`` on Gaea!
+Log into a head node, and don't use ``module purge`` on Gaea!

 .. code-block:: console